Baby Vanilla Bean Cake Recipe

 - 2. For cake: In a large bowl, cream the butter, shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Split vanilla bean in half lengthwise.
 With a sharp knife scrape the beans to remove the seeds; stir seeds into creamed mixture.
 Combine the flour, baking soda and salt; add to the creamed mixture alternately with buttermilk, beating well after each addition.

-- 3. Pour into a greased and floured 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 22-26 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Pour into a greased and floured 15x10x1-in. baking pan.
+Bake at 350° for 22-26 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes before removing from pan to a wire rack to cool completely.

 - 4. For pastry cream: In a small saucepan, combine the sugar, cornstarch and salt.
 Stir in milk until smooth.